Chickpeas Chocolate Cake

 • Nitron Cards: security chip too.

 • AES Trainium2: min 47.
 2xHead per rack and then accelerators, and switch.
-Trainnium != CPU|GPU
+Trainnium != CPU|GPU.
+And this is a great analysis about Trainium2

 • Neurnlink: min 60, I guess this is the equivalent of NVLink, etc